cchexcode/neomake/docs/README.md

   You can customize which shell or program (such as bash or python) `neomake` uses as interpreter for the command.
 You can also specify arguments that are provided per invocation via the command line, working directories and environment variables on multiple different levels.
 Generally, values defined in the inner scope will extend and replace the outer scope.
 - **Plan & execute**\
   Supporting execution of commands in two stages.
 First plan and render the entire execution.
 Then invoke the execution engine with the plan.
 This way, plans can be stored and reviewed before execution.
+- **Watch filesystem events**\
+  Watch filesystem events using a regular expression and invoke commands when these occurr.
+Useful for automatically re-building and other situations.

 ## Installation